appsinprogress/penmark/README.md

 ## Getting started

-You may also refer to [docs](https://penmark.appsinprogress.com/docs) for framework-specific configuration.
+Adding Penmark to your site consists of adding the GitHub app to your repository, and then adding the 3 components to your site.
+The CMS experience will only be visible to logged in users, and won't affect your users.
+You may refer to [docs](https://penmark.appsinprogress.com/docs) for framework-specific configurations of Penmark.

 1. Ensure you have the [Penmark-CMS GitHub App](https://github.com/apps/penmark-cms) installed on your repository.
 1. Login Component: